-Your venue may not require standing room only, but this event is going to bring everyone to their feet.
+Your venue may not require standing room only, but a cake decorating party is going to bring everyone to their feet.
 Banquet tables are a bit short for standing and decorating, so look for countertop-height tables, or add lift to your cakes by placing them on top of boxes.
 Disposable plastic tablecloths are a major time saver here, as frosting cleanup can be an arduous task.
 Next, outfit your tables with a collection of cake decorating tools.
-Frosting tips, piping bags, icing spatulas, and a lazy susan are the toolbelt of the world’s best bakers.
+Frosting tips, piping bags, icing spatulas, and a lazy susan are the tool-belt of the world’s best bakers.
 If you’ve covered the cost of the event, you may want to rent the equipment or look for plastic versions from the dollar store.
 If attendees are paying to participate, consider having your take-home tools imprinted.

 Tips on Frosting Tips

 Setting up a room for cake frosting is one thing.
 Frosting a cake is quite another.
 But a few simple hacks can make the day of decorating both easier and more impressive: